 To begin with, let me give a point of reference.
 My skin is on the drier side and yet prone to breakouts if I do not use the right products.
 And I am in my forties so I have some wrinkles.

-I was afraid that dimethicone would make my skin to break out like some say on the Internet.
+I was afraid that dimethicone would make my skin to break out as some say on the Internet.
 But it did not.
 I have been using Crunchi non-toxic makeup products for over 2 months now exclusively and have not experienced any skin issues.

 Foundation: I use the Crunchi primer before applying liquid foundation, which creates a semi-matte finish, evens out my skin tone, and masks my wrinkles.
 These products are very lightweight.
 I do not have to re-apply them, and I wear the liquid foundation all day long with no problems.
 You can start by ordering a color matching card here to give Crunchi a try.
 I highly recommend getting the primer too as you can use it even as a stand-alone moisturizer.
 To read more about the Crunchi non-toxic liquid foundation, please visit here.

 Powders: I do not use the Crunchi Loose Bronzer Powder and Translucent Finishing Powder.
 I found them unnecessary for me.
 If you have oily skin, you might find them beneficial.
 If you do use them, please make sure that you do not inhale them during application.